Zack Greinke: Arizona Diamondbacks (2016–2019)

 On December 8, 2015, Greinke signed a six-year, $206.5 million contract with the Arizona Diamondbacks.
 Greinke started on Opening Day 2016 at Chase Field against the Colorado Rockies; he gave up seven runs in four innings, including two home runs to rookie shortstop Trevor Story, who was making his MLB debut.
 The Diamondbacks lost the game 10–5.
 In his second start, on April 9, Greinke matched up against Kyle Hendricks and the Chicago Cubs.
 He allowed three runs in the first inning, and struggled through the rest of his outing.
 The Diamondbacks lost the game 4–2.
 Greinke got his first win as a Diamondback on April 19, 2016, against the San Francisco Giants, allowing just one run in over six innings of work.
 On July 3, 2016, Greinke was placed on the 15-day disabled list due to a left oblique strain.
 On August 24, 2016, he recorded his 2000th career strikeout in the Diamondbacks' 10–9 win over Atlanta Braves.
-Greinke finished his first year 13–7, but with a 4.37 ERA in 158 2/3 innings.
+Greinke made 26 starts in his first season with Arizona, and he had a 13–7 record and a 4.37 ERA in 158 2/3 innings.
+He won his third consecutive Gold Glove Award after the season.

 In 2017, Greinke was selected to the NL All-Star team, his fourth All-Star selection.
 At the time of his selection he was 10–4 with a 3.05 ERA in 109 1/3 innings, 128 strikeouts (10.21 strikeouts per nine innings), WHIP of 1.02 and a .219 opponents batting average.
 On September 16 versus the San Francisco Giants at AT&T Park, he completed eight shutout innings with two hits allowed and eight strikeouts as Arizona won, 2−0.
 His game score of 90 was the second-best of his career, and he also hit two doubles at the plate.
 In 32 starts in 2017, Greinke finished with a 17–7 record, 215 strikeouts, and a 3.20 ERA in 202 1/3 innings.
 The Diamondbacks finished with a 93–69 record and clinched a Wild Card spot, but lost to the Dodgers in the Division Series.
 Greinke won his fourth consecutive Rawlings Gold Glove Award after the 2017 season.
 He also finished fourth in the Cy Young voting behind Max Scherzer, Clayton Kershaw and Stephen Strasburg.

 Greinke was once again named an All-Star in 2018.
 He finished the season with a 15–11 record and a 3.21 ERA in 33 starts.
 Following the season, he won his fifth consecutive Gold Glove Award.

 On April 2, 2019, Greinke hit two home runs and struck out 10 as the Diamondbacks won 8–5 against the Padres.
 In 2019 with Arizona before he was traded, he was 10–4 with a 2.90 ERA.

-Greinke batted .271 with three home runs and eight RBIs with the Diamondbacks in 2019, earning him his second career Silver Slugger Award.
+Greinke batted .271 with three home runs and 8 RBI with the Diamondbacks in 2019, earning him his second career Silver Slugger Award.